-The University will revise the catalog from time to time in order to provide students with current and complete information.
-The University reserves the right to add, delete, or amend provisions at any time regarding requirements, deadlines, fees, curricula, courses, or other information.
-Students are expected to remain familiar with the contents of the catalog.
+The university will revise its catalog from time to time in order to provide students current and complete information.
+UMHB reserves the right to add, delete, or amend provisions at any time regarding requirements, deadlines, fees, curricula, courses, housing, or other information.
+Students are expected to remain familiar with the contents of this catalog as it is amended from time to time.

-A catalog is considered valid for six years.
-A student who fails to complete the required work for a degree in a six-year interval dating from the student's first term of enrollment must reorganize his or her degree plan to conform to the current catalog.
-The same catalog will be in force for the entire degree; in other words, a student must use the same catalog for all curriculum requirements.
-The University reserves the right to make reasonable changes to degree requirements for sound academic reasons, which may include changes to licensing or certification requirements by governmental or professional organizations.
+The University's general policy is to apply the academic course requirements for a University degree, as stated in the catalog in effect upon the student's initial enrollment with degree seeking status, for a period of six years from the student's enrollment.
+A student who fails to complete the required work for a degree in the six-year period dating from the time the student first registered with degree-seeking status must reorganize his or her degree plan to conform with the current catalog.
+The same catalog will be in force for the entire degree; in other words, a student must use the same catalog for both the major and minor requirements.
+New or different requirements may be imposed in certain certificate or licensure programs in order to comply with state, federal, or accreditation requirements.